olivere/dapper/README.md

 To get the first result of a query:

-    // Create a User for storing the result user := User{}
+    // Reserve a User variable for the result var user User

     // Fill the binding for the query: UserId=1 queryParam := UserByIdQuery{UserId: 1}